-Coronary atherosclerosis may progress and lead to more frequent anginal attacks or acute coronary syndrome including unstable angina and myocardial infarction (heart attack).
-People with angina are also at higher risk of peripheral vascular disease (atherosclerosis in leg arteries leading to intermittent claudication, i.e. cramps in legs on walking) and disease of carotid arteries leading to strokes and TIAs (transitory ischaemic attack, mini stroke).
+Coronary atherosclerosis may progress and lead to more frequent anginal attacks or acute coronary syndrome, including unstable angina and myocardial infarction (heart attack).
+People with angina are also at higher risk of peripheral vascular disease (atherosclerosis in leg arteries leading to intermittent claudication, i.e. cramps in legs on walking) and disease of carotid arteries leading to strokes and TIAs (transitory ischaemic attack, mini-stroke).

 There are two main types of angina:

-Stable angina is the most common type of angina that occurs during physical activity or mental stress once the degree of exertion or stress exceeds certain threshold.
+Stable angina is the most common type of angina that occurs during physical activity or mental stress once the degree of exertion or stress exceeds a certain threshold.
 The underlying mechanism is the disbalance between oxygen supply and demand in the heart.
 Stable angina develops gradually over time and follows a relatively uniform pattern.
 The pain is usually promptly relieved by rest or by short-acting nitrates such as GTN (glyceryl trinitrate) spray.
-Stable angina itself is not a life-threatening condition; however, it indicates the presence of plaques in coronary arteries which predispose to a myocardial infarction.
+Stable angina itself is not a life-threatening condition; however, it indicates the presence of plaques in coronary arteries, which predispose to myocardial infarction.

 Treatment of angina has three main goals:

 Invasive procedures may help when medicines fail to relieve the symptoms of angina.
 Invasive treatment of angina includes two types of interventions:

 Only approximately 1% of patients with stable angina will suffer a fatal heart attack or stroke in any given year.
 2.5% of patients may sustain non-fatal heart attack or stroke.
 The prognosis of unstable angina varies with the severity of the condition and is less favourable.